Petero Mataca: View of Christian political activism

 In an article written for the Fiji Sun on 12 January 2006, Mataca condemned voices, who claimed to be Christian, who advocated proclaiming Fiji a Christian state, banning other religions, condemning homosexuality, and requiring leadership positions to be reserved for approved Christians.
 He called for what he called "authentic Christian voices" to speak up, and for the true path of Jesus to be followed.

 Writing an editorial in the Fiji Sun on 6 March 2006, Mataca called on Christians to avoid getting caught up in ethnic politics in the upcoming election due on 6–13 May, and said that calls for Christians to mobilize politically against others was contrary to the teaching and example of Jesus.

 2006 coup d'état

 In the wake of the military coup which deposed the civilian government of Prime Minister Laisenia Qarase on 5 December 2006, Mataca took a more nuanced position than the leaders of many other denominations, and refused to endorse a statement put out by the Assembly of Christian Churches (ACCF) and the Fiji Council of Churches (FCC), which described the Fijian Military, commanded by Commodore Frank Bainimarama, as "manifestations of darkness and evil."
 Mataca said that such a stance was hypocritical, as the organizations had failed to condemn the previous coup of 2000.
 In a letter to the Fiji Sun on 10 December, he condemned the coup, but also claimed that the government had pursued policies that had led to it.

-Mataca was co-chairman, along with Commodore Bainimarama, of the National Council for Building a Better Fiji.
+He later collaborated with the military regime, serving as co-chairman, along with Commodore Bainimarama, of the National Council for Building a Better Fiji.